GlPortal/RadixEngine/README.md

 Feel free to submit a pull request or suggest an issue on GitHub if you have any changes/suggestions for us.

-## Supporting
+## Donate
-Donate Bitcoin to 1JxrwJZgV9qBeEPH7BDF9qLJPSDcp6fqxz
+Donate Bitcoin to 1JxrwJZgV9qBeEPH7BDF9qLJPSDcp6fqxz to help us pay for hosting and domain names.